-These early months of this election year are a key time for county leaders to set the stage for this election cycle and communicate to our federal partners that counties administer safe, secure and accurate elections.
+The first months after the 2024 election are a key time for county leaders to reflect on the election year and communicate to our federal partners that counties administer safe, secure and accurate elections.

 In the years following the 2020 presidential election a significantly higher volume of election bills were introduced in both the U.S. Congress and state legislatures across the country as compared to historic levels.
 As such, it is also a great time for county leaders to advocate for county election priorities to strengthen local election administration at the federal level.